bottler/iisignature/README.rst

     pip install iisignature

 For the moment, don't install this package if you don't have numpy > 1.7 installed, or if you can't compile C++ extensions.
-Log signature calculation will probably crash if not running on an x86-64 Linux box.
+Log signature calculations (except the slow version) are designed for x86-64 and have only been tested on Linux.
+They will probably crash on other platforms.

 Authors
 -------